 In addition, Brain Resilience Postdoctoral Scholars attend events and seminars hosted by the Knight Initiative for Brain Resilience, and are stewarded by Knight Initiative Associate Director Natasha Hussain and faculty mentor Elizabeth Mormino to learn from one another and build community around the topic of neurodegeneration and brain resilience.

-The Wu Tsai Neurosciences Institute Postdoctoral program brings together cohorts of postdocs representing the broad range of demographic, experiential and scientific diversity.
+The Wu Tsai Neurosciences Institute Postdoctoral program brings together cohorts of postdocs representing a broad range of demographic, experiential and scientific backgrounds.
 Women and postdocs from groups underrepresented in the neurosciences are strongly encouraged to apply.

 Learn more